Chempearcedev/service_stand/README.md

 To provide TV/Film makers a platform to source individuals based on locations and skill set, allowing them to employ people closer to the location of filming.

-To allow users to create a profile showcasing their availability, skill set, locations availabiity and contact details, and update and delete their profile freely.
+To allow users to create a profile showcasing their availability, skill set, locations availability and contact details, and update and delete their profile freely.

 # UX
 ---